 - Backblaze (for backing up large collections of big photographic and video files)

 I would be remiss if I did not urge you to consider exploring the world of AI-assisted technologies in general.
 These technologies will likely turn out to be some of the most important game changers in recent history.
 So, minimally, you should inform yourself about what these technologies can and cannot do (for example, it currently knows nothing about anything that has happened since 2021).
-Perhaps most importantly, be aware of what its critics say about it (for example, click here, here and here for three opinions on this matter in English, here for one opinion in French, here for one opinion in Italian, here for one opinion in Spanish and here for one opinion in German.
+Perhaps most importantly, be aware of what its critics say about it (for example, click here, here, here and here for four opinions on this matter in English, here for one opinion in French, here for one opinion in Italian, here for one opinion in Spanish and here for one opinion in German.
 Please forgive the European linguistic bias!).
 However, if you use it responsibly and wisely, it can do amazing things very quickly and very well.
 For example, what have you heard about ChatGPT?
 In my case, I first heard about it as a classic plagiarism tool for students enrolled in Rhetoric 101 classes.
 So, my first reactions to it as a former ESL writing instructor were very negative and I therefore ignored it for a few months.
 Then I talked about it to my friend Jim who does very complicated IT stuff at my university and who also happens to do my tech support when I get into trouble (which happens often).
 He told me how he had used ChatGPT to teach himself a programming language called C++ so that he could help his son (who is in a computer science class which has an enrollment of 1000 students!) understand his homework assignments.
 Long story short, Jim taught himself C++ in less than a week.
 Naturally, I was very impressed (though not at all surprised) by this feat, but what really sold me on ChatGPT—and led me to adopt it myself—was when we asked ChatGPT “in conversation analysis, what is the difference between Jeffersonian and multimodal transcripts?”
 Here is the answer that ChatGPT provided.
 Personally, this practical demonstration of what ChatGPT could do for me was probably what persuaded me to adopt it, at least for now … However, be aware that sometimes ChatGPT gets things quite wrong!
 If you don’t think the first answer is right, ask follow-up questions, and usually the quality of the responses goes up, sometimes dramatically, sometimes not (see how this works here).
 So always use it as a starting point, but don’t treat it as an infallible oracle.

 Finally, recall that in the “General Thoughts about the Resources Discussed on this Page” section, I urged you to make equipment choices that are appropriate to your professional needs, your comfort levels with technology, your budget, etc. These lay observations may have struck you as rather self-evident.
 However, it may be useful to develop a deeper understanding of how complex managing social change (whether at the individual or societal level) really is.
 Now, it just so happens that the anecdote above illustrates rather nicely how and why people choose to adopt or reject innovations such as ChatGPT from the perspective of diffusion of innovations theory.
 This literature has been an academic interest of mine for a long time (see Markee, 1997: Chapter 3; Filipi & Markee 2018, Chapter 11; and Markee, 2021, Chapter 1), and I believe that CA practitioners would do well to have a basic consumer’s understanding of how these issues play out.
 Minimally, this would help you understand (for example) how complicated making equipment choices really is.
 If you are interested in pursuing this matter, click here to see how the ChatGPT anecdote above can be used as a practical jumping off point to understand the theoretical issues discussed in Markee (1997).
-Lastly, to make this exercise as personally relevant to you as possible, I strongly suggest that you extend this exercise by choosing an innovation that you either adopted or rejected and analyze the similarities and differences between the ChatGPT anecdote and your own personal experience.?
+Lastly, to make this exercise as personally relevant to you as possible, I strongly suggest that you extend this exercise by choosing an innovation that you either adopted or rejected and analyze the similarities and differences between the ChatGPT anecdote and your own personal experience.

 Some Real-World Examples of Other Researchers’ Technical and Workflow Choices